Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 - Run a file stream by that `NamelistEmulator` object to load it up user input directives
 - Write an original class to offload information from the `NamelistEmulator` and digest it for the rest of the program
-The third step is not essential, but in general is a good idea to streamline the extraction of information from a general-purpose format (where each access requires interpreting, checking, and comparing a character string) to an application-specific dispenser.
+The third step is not essential, but in general it is a good idea to streamline the extraction of information from a general-purpose format (where each access requires interpreting, checking, and comparing a character string) to an application-specific dispenser.
 STORMM also comes with a number of modular namelists, e.g. `&dynamics` and `&precision`, which can be included in programs from the main libraries.
-Each of these native input blocks comes with its own unique class to digest the user's input by the strategy above, e.g.
+Each of these native input blocks comes with its own unique class to filter the user's input by the strategy above, e.g.
 [`DynamicsControls`](../doxygen/classstormm_1_1namelist_1_1DynamicsControls.html) or
 [`PrecisionControls`](../doxygen/classstormm_1_1namelist_1_1PrecisionControls.html)

-The preferred route is to make a function to configure the `NamelistEmulator` with input elements, and have that function take the user input file or a [`TextFile`](../doxygen/classstormm_1_1parse_1_1TextFile.html) class object that has already loaded the input text into memory.
+The preferred route is to make a function to configure the `NamelistEmulator` with input elements, then have that function take the user input file or a [`TextFile`](../doxygen/classstormm_1_1parse_1_1TextFile.html) class object that has already loaded the input text into memory.
 The bulk of this function will involve configuring the `NamelistEmulator` with keywords, defaults and help messages.
 Before returning the